karl-zylinski/karl-zylinski.github.io/new/content/posts/hot-reload-gameplay-code.md

 import "core:fmt"

-// All the state of our game will live within this struct.
-In order for the hot
-// reload to work all the memory that the game uses must be transferrable from
-// one game DLL to the next when a hot reload occurs, which we can do when
-// all the game's memory live in here.
+/* Our game's state lives within this struct.
+In order for hot reload to work the game's memory must be transferable from one game DLL to another when a hot reload occurs.
+We can do that when all the game's memory live in here. */
 GameMemory :: struct {
   some_state: int,
 }

 g_mem: ^GameMemory

-// This procedure dynamically allocates the GameMemory that we'll use to store
-// all the state in our game.
-We assign it to a global variable so we can use it
-// from the other procedures.
+/* Allocates the GameMemory that we use to store our game's state.
+We assign it to a global variable so we can use it from the other procedures. */
 @(export)
 game_init :: proc() {
   g_mem = new(GameMemory)
 }

+/* Simulation and rendering goes here.
-// Here you do your simulation and rendering.
-Return false when you wish to
-// terminate the program.
+Return false when you wish to terminate the program. */
 @(export)
 game_update :: proc() -> bool {
   g_mem.some_state += 1
   fmt.println(g_mem.some_state)
   return true
 }

-// This is called by the main program when game_update has returned false and
-// the main loop has exited.
-Clean up your memory here.
+/* Called by the main program when the main loop has exited.
+Clean up your memory here. */
 @(export)
 game_shutdown :: proc() {
   free(g_mem)
 }

-// Returns the pointer to the game memory.
-When a hot reload occurs, then main
+/* Returns a pointer to the game memory.
-// program needs to get hold of the game memory pointer.
-After that it can load
-// a new game DLL and tell that game DLL to use the same memory by calling
-// game_hot_reloaded in the new game DLL and supplying it the GameMemory pointer.
+When hot reloading, the main program needs a pointer to the game memory.
+It can then load a new game DLL and tell it to use the same memory by calling game_hot_reloaded on the new game DLL, supplying it the game memory pointer. */
 @(export)
 game_memory :: proc() -> rawptr {
   return g_mem
 }

-// Run after a hot reload occurs.
-When hot reload occurs a new game DLL
+/* Used to set the game memory pointer after a hot reload occurs.
+See comment above game_memory. */
-// is loaded and that game DLL needs to use the same game memory as the
-// previous game DLL.
-Therefore this procedure is fed the GameMemory pointer.
 @(export)
 game_hot_reloaded :: proc(mem: ^GameMemory) {
   g_mem = mem
 }
 ```